Low-cost representation of taxpayers with controversies before the U.S. Tax Court

 • Civil Tax Fraud Defense

-No one wants to litigate in U.S. Tax Court or any of the District Courts ... it is too costly ... too expensive.
-So, if you've received a tax deficiency notice, we'll advocate in your behalf before the IRS independent office of appeals to reduce what you owe, and for a low flat fee.
-Then we'll negotiate with IRS counsel and try to settle.
-If unsuccessful, then we'll represent you in U.S. Tax Court, where we will seek a courtroom settlement or go to trial for a low flat fee.
+No one wants to litigate in U.S. Tax Court ... it is too costly ... too expensive.
+So, if you've received a tax deficiency notice, we'll advocate in your behalf before the IRS Independent Office of Appeals to reduce what you owe, and we'll do so for a low flat fee.
+Then we'll negotiate with IRS Counsel and try to settle.
+If unsuccessful, then we'll represent you or your business in U.S. Tax Court, where we will seek an out-of-courtroom settlement, or we'll prosecute the IRS and go to trial for a low flat fee.
 No billable hours.
 No additional costs.
-The same approach holds true if you wish to initiate a refund action in any of the district courts.
-Or, if you wish to prosecute your tax liability case against the IRS before a jury and are prepared to pre-pay the tax the government alleges you owe.
+And, we have a track-record of 'win-win, no losses' before the IRS and in U.S. Tax Court.

 • We know that deficiency litigation can sometimes be overwhelming.